 It is unsurprising that nothing was heard of the service in use after Catherine's death, since most of the people who knew of it were probably not interested in it, and many others were probably unaware of its existence.
 It is unlikely to have been used while it remained at Chesme Palace.
 After its removal from the palace it could have been used, but no records have come to light which suggest that it was.
-And when it came into the care of the SHM it would then, like most objects in most museums, be there so that it could be kept safe, if necessary conserved, possibly (or definitely) displayed, but certainly not to be used.
+And when it came into the care of the SHM it would then, like most objects in most museums, be there so that it could be preserved and if necessary conserved, sometimes (or always) displayed, but definitely not to be used.

-After Catherine's death, the palace was deserted, though I came across a charmingly implausible and totally unfounded suggestion that the palace and the surrounding area had come into the hands of Count Aleksei Orlov, and had become famed for its race-track and for his summer garden parties.[31]
-In 1828 an English traveller, Dr Augustus Bozzi Granville, FRS (1783-1872), reported, in the published journal of his travels, that the imperial apartments 'are in a dilapidated state, and entirely stripped of furniture'.
-The service remained at the palace, chiefly in the same three large sideboards where it had been kept in Catherine's day, until 1830, when it was removed, by order of Tsar Nicholas I (1796-1855), to the English Palace at Peterhof.
-As mentioned above, Peterhof lies to the west of St Petersburg on the Gulf of Finland, about 25 km (16 ml) from the Winter Palace.
+After Catherine's death, the palace was deserted, though I came across a charmingly implausible and totally unfounded suggestion that the palace and the surrounding area had come into the hands of Count Aleksei Orlov and become famed for its race-track and for his summer garden parties.[30]
+And in 1828 an English traveller, Dr Augustus Bozzi Granville, FRS (1783-1872), reported in the published journal of his travels that the imperial apartments 'are in a dilapidated state, and entirely stripped of furniture'.
+The service remained at the palace, in the same three large sideboards where it had been kept in Catherine's lifetime, until 1830, when it was removed, by order of Tsar Nicholas I (1796-1855), to the English Palace at Peterhof.
+As mentioned above, Peterhof lies to the west of St Petersburg on the Gulf of Finland, at a straight line distance of about 25 km (15 1⁄2 miles) from the Winter Palace.
 A few pieces (one example of each type) were transferred in 1879 to the Cottage Palace at Peterhof, where they remained until 1921 when they were finally acquired by the SHM.
-There they were reunited with the rest of the service which, having remained at the English Palace till September 1912 (see next page), had then been transferred to the SHM.
-In the same year some pieces from the service were lent to a Petersburg-based imperial institution, the Academy of Arts, for inclusion in a special exhibition being held to celebrate Wedgwood ceramics.
-At the SHM some pieces are always on display, about 60 at present, but most are in the reserve area in large storage cupboards.
-Below are early 21st century photographs of two of these cupboards, piled high with pieces from the service (Figs 20 and 21), and the adjacent cupboard containing pieces of Du Paquier porcelain with, in front of it, Dr Lydia Liackhova, Curator of European Ceramics (Fig 22).
+There they were reunited with the rest of the service which, having remained at the English Palace till September 1912, had then been transferred to the Hermitage.
+In the same year some pieces from the service were lent to a Petersburg-based imperial institution, the Academy of Arts, for inclusion in a special exhibition held to celebrate Wedgwood ceramics.
+At the SHM some pieces are always on display, about 60 at present, but most are kept in the reserve area in large storage cupboards.
+Below are quite recent (early 21st century) photographs of two of these cupboards, piled high with pieces from the service (Figs 20 and 21), and the adjacent cupboard containing pieces of Du Paquier porcelain with, in front of it, Dr Lydia Liackhova, Curator of European Ceramics (Fig 22).

-Figures 20 & 21 Part of the Green Frog service in its storage cupboards Figure 22 Dr Lydia Liackhova In the State Hermitage Museum, St Petersburg (Photographer: Helen Espir)
+Figures 20 & 21 Part of the Green Frog service in its storage cupboards Figure 22 Dr Lydia Liackhova State Hermitage Museum, St Petersburg (Photographer: Helen Espir)